krityagi/InfraTasks/README.md

    *print(numbers)*

    And finally, we print the updated list of numbers whcih will list the numbers from 1 to 10 in random order.

+## Task2

+   I have explained about the 2nd task under task2 file.